rockstorm101/GMAT/README.md

 Therefore this is an **unofficial** repository of GMAT R2015a.
 It simply gathers all the necessary files from the [official repository](http://sourceforge.net/projects/gmat/), adds a compile-and-install script and details the installation process.

-This work is inspired in the work done by @natronics in [this repository](https://github.com/natronics/GMAT).
+This work is inspired by the work done by @natronics in [this repository](https://github.com/natronics/GMAT).
 However, this previous work has now become outdated thus this newer repository being necessary.

 ## Installation and Run